 Everything I did rolling with Glover felt easy and INSTANTLY wrong.
 No matter how opportune and right the choice was in the moment, his counter was absolute and effortless.

 Some grapplers play a game based on stifling.
-They battle for inches, progressing through grips and positions to dominate their opponent and never move backwards.
+They battle for inches, progressing through grips and positions to dominate their opponent and never move backward.
 This can be a grinding crushing way to lose and very effective.
 Jeff’s style was the exact opposite of this; wide open.

 He welcomed and invited movement.
-Where others would focus on never going backwards an inch, Glover would give me a mile.
+Where others would focus on never going backward an inch, Glover would give me a mile.
 The opportunities seemed so available.
 I knew they were a trap, but couldn’t just lie there doing nothing.
 I felt compelled to at least attempt to call his bluff.

 The instant I seized ANY opportunity, I ran into his response.
 Each response showed me the answer that would completely shut my technique down.
 These weren’t muscled, forceful counters, but slick movement instead.